-Stanislava Manojlovic’s dream of becoming a pharmacist started when her mother was injured while tending to sheep.
-Her family didn’t have any other access to medical care, and her ankle, cut by a leash, was starting to get infected.
+Stanislava Manojlovic’s dreams of becoming a pharmacist started when her mother was injured while tending to sheep in her home country of Serbia.
+Her family didn’t have any other access to medical care, and her mother’s ankle, cut by a leash, was starting to get infected.

 So Manojlovic’s neighbor, a pharmacist, cared for her mother until she was healed.

 From that point on, Manojlovic dreamed of one day entering the field herself.
 She even used her grandparents’ old prescription bottles to play pretend pharmacist with her sister at home.

 But for a long time, that dream of actually becoming a pharmacist seemed out of reach.
 Manojlovic and her family were refugees in Serbia for eight years before moving to the U.S. When they finally moved, they lived as refugees for another six years.
 They only had $100 to their name and needed to learn the basics, from using a credit card to speaking English.

 “I never believed I could do pharmacy in the U.S.,” Manojlovic said.
 “I never thought it was something that would be possible for me.”